ComScore

 The palm-sized tool features two metal balls on top, through which the microcurrent is delivered, as well as a power button and light display, which you can click through to choose between three intensity levels (low, medium, high).
 I’ve always used it on the highest intensity, but you can work your way up.

 Before using the NuFACE Mini, I thoroughly cleanse my face.
 The brand suggests using an oil-free cleanser, as oil can block the currents.
-Then, I prep my skin with a thick, “mask-like layer” of NuFACE’s Aqua Gel Activator ($55), a small bottle of which comes with the device; it’s a clear, gooey formula that looks (and works) like ultrasound gel, acting as a conductor for the currents.
+Then, I prep my skin with a thick, “mask-like layer” of NuFACE’s Aqua Gel Activator (from $35; $26), a small bottle of which comes with the device; it’s a clear, gooey formula that looks (and works) like ultrasound gel, acting as a conductor for the currents.
 I make sure that the entirety of my face is covered in the gel.
 Here’s why: If an area of skin is missed or the gel gets too dry, you’ll get an uncomfortable zap from the microcurrent.
 But as long as you keep a moist layer of gel between your skin and the device you’ll barely feel a thing.
 (After the treatment, you can rub the excess gel into your skin or rinse it off.)

 To actually use the device, I turn it to my desired intensity level and place the two metal spheres onto my face, making sure that both of them stay in contact with my skin as I glide.
 I start just below my chin at my jawline, situating the device so that my jaw fits into the space between the two spheres.
 The idea is to slowly glide the device upwards and outwards (towards your hairline) for a few seconds over each area of your face.
 Helpfully, the device beeps to indicate when it’s time to move to a new section.
 I pass the NuFACE over my jawline, my lower cheek and then upper cheek in succession, gliding it three times on one side of my face and three times on the other (that’s 12 passes total).
 I then move it over my forehead vertically, starting above my eyebrow on one side and working my way to the other, also three times.
 While I glide, I put slight pressure on the device.
 (My whole routine takes about five minutes, but you can find longer and more specialized routines on the NuFACE website and app.)